jstats1702/sociality/README.md

 - The user should expect some variation in computation time, particularly when running on different hardware configurations.

 - To ensure the software runs properly, the user should place all files in a single folder and update the file path specified at the beginning of each script.

+- The user must have the following libraries installed in the global environment to avoid any potential runtime conflicts: Rcpp, RcppArmadillo, igraph, sand, coda, ggplot2, reshape2, gridExtra, cluster, mclust.

+# Lazega data analysis